 Following the Gobekli Tepe’s footsteps the human-animal relationship became profound in most of old world civilizations.
 For example, the religion of Ancient Egypt was not based on a set of theological principles, but rather the gods were connected to nature and the elements (water, earth, sky) or to animals.
 Animals were given important status throughout the Ancient Egyptian life and afterlife.
 Worship of animals was an integral part of Egyptian tradition.

 In Indian Subcontinent, archaeologists have discovered a plethora of animal figures made out of terracotta in the Indus Valley city of Harappa.
-At Navdatoli, a 4,000 year old Chalcolithic village in Central India, a large handmade pot has moulding of a lizard surrounded by two women figures which also suggest the existence of primitive religion or belief system centred on animal cults.
+At Navdatoli, a 4,000 year old Chalcolithic village in Central India, a large handmade pot has moulding of a lizard surrounded by two women figures which also suggest the existence of primitive religion or belief system centered on animal cults.
 The South Indian Neolithic culture traced back to 4,000 years had the prominence of bull cult signifying male fertility.
-Bulls of various forms and shapes have been discovered by archaeologists in form of petro glyphs across Neolithic sites of Deccan.
+Bulls of various forms and shapes have been discovered by archaeologists in form of petroglyphs across Neolithic sites of Deccan.
 Bulls associated with agriculture as ploughing animals have been a common practice across India throughout history.

 Terracotta Animals from Harappa – Source – Internet

 The same goes for Odia civilisation, where animals have been integral to Odia culture from the time of Prehistory.
 There are wide range of realistic and mythological animals depicted in temples and monasteries of Odisha from Early Medieval time.
 But in folk and tribal life, Odisha’s link with the animal world has a close association with daily life’s problems, prospects, aspirations and thanks giving.